Ali Ahsan Mohammad Mojaheed: Death

 On 22 November 2015, 12:45 AM, GMT+6, Mojaheed was hanged at Dhaka Central Jail.
 The execution was reported by the Minister for Justice, Anisul Huq.
 At the same time and place, another Bangladeshi politician, Salahuddin Quader Chowdhury, was hanged for war crime charges.
 Ahsan was buried at his hometown Faridpur after his namaz-e-janaza had held on Adarsha Academy's Ideal Madrasa ground at West Khabaspur of the town.

 Reactions

 Domestic reactions

-Ahsan's party Bangladesh Jamaat-e-Islami offered funeral prayers in absentia on 22 November morning, and called for a strike across the country on 23 November 2015.

-Thirteen treasury bench of the Jatiyo Sangshad praised and congratulating the Prime Minister Sheikh Hasina for executing the two top war criminals of Bangladesh Liberation war.
+Ahsan's party, Bangladesh Jamaat-e-Islami, offered funeral prayers in absentia on 22 November morning, and called for a strike across the country on 23 November 2015.
+Thirteen treasury bench of the Jatiyo Sangsad praised and congratulated the then Prime Minister Sheikh Hasina for executing the two top accused of war crimes during the Bangladesh war.